Fernández Lab · Georgia Institute of Technology

 Join us

-Build the future of measurement science
+Be part of the team building the future of measurement science

 We welcome curious, driven graduate students, postdocs, and undergraduates from chemistry, engineering, biology, and computation.
 If you want to invent instruments and discover biology, we want to hear from you.